 • A spinal tap (lumbar puncture) to look for antibodies or other signs of the virus in the fluid that surrounds your brain and spinal cord.

 • An MRI scan, which makes pictures of your brain.
-This scan is done to find out if you have encephalitis.
+This scan is done to find out if you have swelling of the brain (encephalitis).

 How is West Nile treated?

-There is no treatment for West Nile.
-Your body just has to fight the infection on its own.
+There is no specific treatment for West Nile.
 If you have a mild case, you can recover at home.
 Be sure to drink enough fluids and get lots of rest.
 You may also want to take medicine to reduce pain or fever.
 You may feel well enough to keep doing your normal activities.
-Ask your doctor if you need to stay home.

-If you have severe West Nile, you may need to stay in a hospital so you can get treatment to help your body fight the illness.
-You may get fluids given through a vein (intravenous, or I.V.) and get help preventing other illnesses such as pneumonia.
-If you have severe trouble breathing, a machine called a ventilator may be used to help you breathe.
+If you have severe West Nile, you may need to stay in a hospital so you can get treatment to help you recover.
+You may get fluids given through a vein (intravenous, or I.V.) and treatments to prevent other infections, such as pneumonia.
 You also may be given medicine to help with pain or fever.

 • Do not leave puddles or open containers of water near your house.
 Mosquitoes breed in standing water.